Pasta with Chickpeas (Pasta e Ceci)

 Are chickpeas healthy?

 Chickpeas are nutrient-dense food rich in protein and fiber.
-According to a study published in the journal Nutrients, people who regularly consume chickpeas have higher intakes of several key nutrients.
-These include fiber, vitamins A, E and C, folate, magnesium, potassium, iron, and antioxidants.
+People who regularly consume chickpeas have higher intakes of several key nutrients.
+These include fiber, vitamins A, E, and C, folate, magnesium, potassium, iron, and antioxidants.

 Close-up of a spoon full of pasta with chickpeas, a small wooden bowl full of chili flakes in the background.